wysilly/docs.getcloudify.org/content/cli/overview.md

 # Inputs and Parameters

-All commands that accept inputs or paramaters (e.g. `cfy executions start` or `cfy deployments create`) require the value to represent a dictionary.
+For commands that accept inputs or parameters (for example, `cfy executions start` or `cfy deployments create`) the value must represent a dictionary.
 Valid formats are:

  * A path to the YAML file
  * A path to a directory containing one or more YAML files